Skip to content

 t = hl.read_matrix_table(str(path))

-LOGGER.info(f'Read data from {path}')
+logger.info(f'Read data from {path}')

 return t